 "Incentives almost never determine where a company expands or relocates," says LeRoy.
 "They're too small."

-While $2.8 billion is a huge number to New York taxpayers, tax incentives represents a tiny fraction — less than 2 percent, says LeRoy — of the cost structure of a company like Amazon over the long term.
+While $2.8 billion was a huge number to New York taxpayers, tax incentives represents a tiny fraction — less than 2 percent, says LeRoy — of the cost structure of a company like Amazon over the long term.
 Amazon and other large global corporations are going to make decisions based on local infrastructure (good airports are critical), the available talent pool and the broader business environment of the region.

 So all of the money thrown at corporations in the form of free tax perks could be better spent building up the local infrastructure and investing in education and job training.
 Unfortunately, infrastructure and education are far less politically sexy than winning the economic development dating game.